[Holodeck –

 Maquis ship.

-every day I regret it.
-I was just trying to do my job, trying to help
+day I regret it.
+I was just trying to do my job, trying to help out.
+If

-out.
-If that goes against Starfleet’s almighty rules then put me in
+that goes against Starfleet's almighty rules then put me in the brig.

-reliable track record.
-It’s almost impossible to damage them.
-Why did
+track record.
+It's almost impossible to damage them.
+Why did this one

-JANEWAY: How many do we have in reserve?
+JANEWAY: How many do we have left in reserve?

 TUVOK: Forty seven.